NHS is making appointments again

 If you are faced with a blank diary and no appointment on the horizon, start phoning immediately.

-And you keep on being polite, but repeating the phone calls asking if there has been a cancellation until you catch the call centre one day when they have just had a cancellation, and you’re in!
+And you keep on being polite, but repeating the phone calls asking if there has been a cancellation until you catch the call centre when they have just had a cancellation, and you’re in!

 If you aren’t even on the list, this is when the ‘fight’ starts.
 Don’t sit back and expect your GP to fight for you.
 They probably have other patients in the same boat.
 According to senior Consultants make a fuss when things don’t go to plan.